 Allergies are due to inflammation and an abnormally hyper reactive immune system.
 The largest immune system in the body is called the GALT, and it is in the gut.
 Unhealthy or inflamed intestines with abnormal gut bacteria can contribute to allergies, which is why supplementing an allergic dog with probiotics may help reduce inflammation in the body and rebalance their gut immune system.

 Do not supplement dogs with human probiotics as human gut bacteria is different from canine.
-Use a canine-specific product, like Vibeful's Allergy & Immune Support Soft Chews Supplement for Dogs.
+Use a canine-specific product, like the Vibeful Allergy & Immune Support Soft Chews Supplement.

 Prescription Medicine

-Sometimes, home remedies for dog allergies are not enough, and you need something from your veterinarian that is prescription-strength to stop the itch.
+Sometimes, OTC options for dog allergies are not enough, and you need something from your veterinarian that is prescription-strength to stop the itch.
 Fortunately, there are many products available that can be used alone or in combination with home remedies for dog allergies to provide the right amount of relief for your dog, including:

-Always make sure you tell the vet what OTC and holistic remedies you are currently giving your dog, as they can potentially interact with prescription meds.
+Always make sure you tell the vet about any current treatments, medications, or topicals you are using on your pet, as they can potentially interact with prescription meds.

 Topical Treatments